All Episodes

 And then there's a poll out.

-This is pretty interesting because of where the poll comes from, PBS, uh, the PBS News Hour, NPR, Mavis Maris survey.
+This is pretty interesting because of where the poll comes from: PBS, the PBS NewsHour, NPR, Maris survey.

-And it what it shows is that, you know, as the juries began deliberating in this case, that a majority of Americans say the verdict's not going to change their vote in November.
+And what it shows is that, you know, as the juries began deliberating in this case, that a majority of Americans say the verdict's not going to change their vote in November.

-I don't think any hardcore Democrat that likes Joe Biden and hasn't, you know, if you can't see Biden's economy, Biden's immigration disaster, if you can't see past law and order, defund, dismantle, no bail laws and reimagining the police, if you can't see war in Europe, war in the Middle East, abandoning the war on terror, and you haven't made up your mind yet.
+I don't think any hardcore Democrat that likes Joe Biden and hasn't, you know, if you can't see Biden's economy, Biden's immigration disaster, if you can't see past law and order, defund, dismantle, no-bail laws, and reimagining the police, if you can't see war in Europe, war in the Middle East, abandoning the war on terror, and you haven't made up your mind yet, I don't think I can convince you.

 I mean, how many people, how much more evidence do you need that this is a disaster?

-But, you know, he throws his cinder blocks down, allows all of this irrelevant immaterial testimony, allows all of these false accusations in the six hour close.
+But, you know, he throws his cinder blocks down, allows all of this irrelevant immaterial testimony, allows all of these false accusations in the six-hour close.

 Jury instructions.

-Oh, you could just you just you don't have to agree on what the reason is for guilt, which is totally completely utterly unconstitutional, has been ruled upon as recently as 2020 by the Supreme Court.
+Oh, you could just, you just, you don't have to agree on what the reason is for guilt, which is totally, completely, utterly unconstitutional, has been ruled upon as recently as 2020 by the Supreme Court.

 He says, anyway, Costello does.

-It seems based upon my personal experience in the court watching him and listening to him frankly make up some accusations about me that just never happened, that he's willing to do whatever is necessary to get a conviction.
+It seems based upon my personal experience in the court watching him and listening to him, frankly, make up some accusations about me that just never happened, that he's willing to do whatever is necessary to get a conviction.

-You're not concerned at all if this case gets reversed on appeal because the appellate decision won't take place until after the election.
+And he told justthenews.com: you're not concerned at all if this case gets reversed on appeal because the appellate decision won't take place until after the election.

 In other words, it's election interference.

-Somebody, you know, what is he thinking about a pardon?
+Is he thinking about a pardon?

 I tend to doubt it.